learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 `def self.all` defines a class method that simply exposes the value in the class variable `@@all`.
 This is a class reader, very similar to an instance reader method that reads out of an instance level property such as `@name`.

 What else can class methods help us with?
-What other common class-level functionality exposed through class methods?
+What other common class-level functionality can be exposed through class methods?

 ## Class Finders